magento/devdocs/src/guides/v2.3/get-started/api-security.md

 Imposing restrictions on the size and number of resources that a user can request through an API can help mitigate denial-of-service (DoS) vulnerabilities.
 By default, the following built-in API rate limiting is available:

 -  REST requests containing inputs representing a list of entities.
-When enabled, the default maximum is 20
+When enabled, the default maximum is 20.
--  REST and GraphQL queries that allow paginated results can be limited maximum number of items per page.
-When enabled, the default maximum is 300
+-  REST and GraphQL queries that allow paginated results can be limited to a maximum number of items per page.
+When enabled, the default maximum is 300.
--  REST queries that allow paginated results can have a default number of items per page imposed, When enabled, the default maximum is 20
+-  REST queries that allow paginated results can have a default number of items per page imposed.
+When enabled, the default maximum is 20.

 By default, these input limits are disabled but can be enabled via admin UI system configuration and also via the command line.